jlinoff/webserver/README.md

 The test subdirectory contains tests in the test.sh script.
 You must have curl and wget installed for the tests to work.

-To run the tests type: "./test.sh 2>&1|tee test.log".
+To run the tests type: "`./test.sh 2>&1|tee test.log`".
 That will run the tests and capture the output in test.log.
-If all of the tests pass you will a summary that looks like this:
+If all of the tests pass you will see a summary that looks like this:

 ```bash
 # ================================================================ #